AI Tips March 03, 2026 · Updated March 05, 2026

 It changes how you think about your day.
 When you have an AI handling the monitoring, the drafting, the routine checks — you stop thinking about those things.
 Your brain frees up for the work that actually needs a human.
 I didn't expect how much mental overhead I'd been carrying until it was gone.

 It's not expensive.
-The whole setup runs on a basic Linux virtual machine.
+The whole setup runs on a basic Linux virtual machine on my laptop.
 The AI model costs are through existing subscriptions I was already paying for.
 No enterprise pricing, no six-figure contracts.
 This is a personal assistant built with consumer-grade tools.

 What It Can't Do (Yet)